minerllabs/minerl/docs/source/tutorials/minerl_tools.rst

-The :code:`minerl.viewer` program lets you step through individual trajectories, showing the observation seen the player, the action they took (including camera, movement, and any action described by an MineRL environment's action space), and the reward they received.
+The :code:`minerl.viewer` program lets you step through individual trajectories, showing the observation seen by the player, the action they took (including camera, movement, and any action described by an MineRL environment's action space), and the reward they received.